 The European Union also protects the freedom of players.
 It is not forcing any legal changes in local laws.
 It does, however, actively advocate gambling legislation in member countries.
 In short, they want Iceland and other members of the EEA to legislate gambling.

 According to the General Penal Code, gambling in Iceland has some implications.

 While not very clear, this article states that generally, all actions of gambling are illegal in Iceland.
-Of course, this doesn't mention the historic legal cases where the Icelandic Government has issued a licence.
+Of course, this doesn't mention the historical legal cases where the Icelandic Government has issued a license.

 Article 184: "Any person who earns income, directly or indirectly, from having gambling or betting take place in premises under his or her control shall be fined …1) or imprisoned for up to 1 year."

 Again, this general statement indicates that making an income from gambling is illegal.

 There are legal gambling options in Iceland.
 To be able to operate a gambling establishment, you must donate all profits to charity.

 At the time of writing this text, only two bodies have gone through the process of applying for such a permit.